Christmas is around the corner, it can be a busy time with lots of food and along with this can come stress, especially for IBS sufferers.

 - Replace pistachios and cashews with chestnuts, almonds (<10/portion), walnuts, brazil nuts or pine nuts.

 - Replace onion and garlic with herbs and spices.
-Thyme, rosemary, ginger, parsley or five spice would be nice.
+Thyme, rosemary, ginger or parsley.

 - Make sure that only suitable fruit and vegetables are used (no mushrooms, squash, apricots or apples).

-- If the recipes calls for breadcrumbs then just use a gluten free alternative.
+- If the recipes call for breadcrumbs then just use a gluten free alternative.

 Unfortunately, Christmas pudding, Christmas cake and mince pies are all off the menu due to the high amounts of dried fruits and rum used in the recipes.
 However that does not mean you can’t indulge in a delicious sweet alternative.
 We’ve come up with some ideas which you could have instead on Christmas day!